a P h y s i c s f o r O p e n S y s t e m s

 back to contents

 95 data points, G.tumida sizeBjorn.
-Malmgren gathered data on the size of a plankton species over 7 million years from an Indian ocean deep sea sediment core covering the transition from one plankton species to another (G. plesiotumidia to G. tumidia) during which the organism tripled in size.
-The data yields intriguing evidence of long term regular dynamic processes in evolution, an apparent growth process as evidenced by distinct periods of acceleration and deceleration in continuous transition between two steady states.
-There are other interpretations to consider, but the appearance is of mutation having proceeded by a feedback regulated process.
+Malmgren gathered data on the size of a plankton species over 7 million years from an Indian ocean deep sea sediment core covering the transition from one stable form of a plankton species to another (G. plesiotumidia to G. tumidia).
+During the transition in shape the organism also tripled in size, giving a good corollary indicator of the progression.
+The data only hints at it at first, but yields clear evidence of continuous growth processes, repeated eruptions accelerating and decelerating progressive rates change, producing in continuous developmental transition between two steady states.
+There are other interpretations to consider, but the appearance is of mutation having proceeded by a complex feedback regulated process.

 The validity of applying continuity analysis to evolution comes in part from finding a strong linear relationship between the mean sizes of each sample and their standard deviations.
 That variation in size is correlated with size is not surprising perhaps, but it does contradict the commonly held 'null hypothesis', assuming that the data was produce by what is called a 'random-walk'.
 The variance is neither invariant nor constantly increasing so the random walk assumption for individual lineages or the whole population does not fit.
 A second, and more specific contradiction of random walk and demonstration of underlying continuity in the data is provided by the step variance test.
-It shows that the variation between widely and narrowly spaced points does not differ like it would for random walks In a random walk the variances would increase as a multiple of the point spacing.
-For the variances of the data do not.
-This indicates that the variation is noise, and that trends that are visible through the noise were the result of continuous processes.
+It shows that the variation between widely and narrowly spaced points does not differ like it would for random walks In a random walk the variances would multiply with the number of points.
+The variances of the data do not.
+This indicates that the irregularity of the data is noise, and that recognizable shapes of continuous processes that are visible through the noise probably indicate the presence of a corresponding mechanism.
+A rapid continuous developmental process that began and ended seems indicated and the kinds of mechanisms that could produce that are considered.

 Because the standard deviations are related to plankton size by a linear relation both can be used as indicators of the shape of the transitional events.
 The values of the standard deviations were rescaled by that linear relation so that its shapes would be properly scaled for comparison.
 Both the size and std. deviation curves were derivative smoothed and interpolated and both show an appearance of a similar progression.